HandBrake/HandBrake-docs/source/en/latest/help/activity-log.markdown

 =================

 HandBrake includes extensive logging of what it and it's various components are doing.
-This log cotains information about the source file, encode parameneters, any errors and other relevant information.
+This log contains information about the source file, encode parameters, any errors and other relevant information.

 ## Accessing the Log Window